eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

 .. note::
    You can do anything a runner can do with just plain tasks.
-   The runners are only there to help you not typing the same path over and over again.
+   The runners are only there to help you not typing the same path repeatedly.

 - **Name**:
   The name of your runner.
-  This name will be displayed in the combobox in the task editor.
+  This name will be displayed in the combo box in the task editor.

 - **Path**:
   The path to your runner's executable.